-This summer's Creativity, Innovation, and Design course is "Introduction to Design Thinking."
+This summer's 1-week-long course is "Introduction to Design Thinking."

 Design thinking is a multidisciplinary creative problem-solving methodology used by individuals and teams to create world-changing products and services and to tackle the most complex human-centered challenges of our time.
 This course will be a hands-on introduction to design thinking.